AMonoyios/Cliff-Jump/README.md

 - Scroll scene and spawn new tiles

 ## OnGoing
-- Convert Pool to separate class
-- Add terrain tiles to pool
+- Add way to have unique functions for each object spawned

 ## Done
 - Spawn objects to fill width of screen regardless the size/scale
 - Implement a Promise system
+- Convert Pool to separate class
+- Add terrain tiles to pool